How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget displays in the sidebar menu by default.
+The Recent Posts widget normally shows in your sidebar section by default.
 All you need to do is configure your widget.

 Click on the Recent Posts title bar to display the configuration settings …